learn-co-curriculum/reading-ios-nsdictionary/README.md

 ## Important tip

-If you are looping through an NSMutableDictionary, you cannot modify that dictionary inside of the loop.
+If you are looping through an `NSMutableDictionary`, you cannot modify that dictionary inside of the loop.